Britain's political turmoil shatters its pragmatic image | Politics

 "For the U.K. to regain respect — and an image of reliability — it needs to acquire another soon, one who is capable of putting policies into action," Maddox added.

-Years of political turbulence followed the U.K. referendum vote to abandon the other 27 countries in the EU.
-British politics descended into warring factions, and Truss's transient administration may have been the climax of that turbulent period.
+Years of political turbulence followed the 2016 U.K. referendum vote to abandon the other 27 countries in the EU.
+British politics descended into warring factions, and Truss's transient administration may turn out to be the climax of that turbulent period.

+The recent British narrative left some shaking their heads.
+Former Swedish Prime Minister Carl Bildt tweeted after Truss's resignation: "Downhill downhill from Brexit.
+But tragic tragic for a great nation."
+Maddox, of Chatham House, said Brexit was a seismic event, delivering "a huge shock to the country's position in the world," and left diplomats in London scratching their heads.

+"It's not their image of Britain, which they saw for years as a beacon of stability," she said.

 The next British leader's in-tray includes mending strained diplomatic and economic ties with the EU, its biggest trading partner, as part of a wider effort at restoring government credibility and reliability.